bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 });
 ```

 In 0.10, you no longer need to provide a batch size!
-Bevy will automatically evaluate the state of the World and task pools and select a batch size using a heuristic to ensure sufficient parallelism, without incurring too much overhead.
+If you use [`Query::par_iter`], Bevy will automatically evaluate the state of the World and task pools and select a batch size using a heuristic to ensure sufficient parallelism, without incurring too much overhead.
 This makes parallel queries as easy to use as normal single-threaded queries!
 While great for most typical use cases, these heuristics may not be suitable for every workload, so we've provided an escape hatch for those who need finer control over the workload distribution.
 In the future, we may further tune the backing heuristics to try to get the default to be closer to optimal in these workloads.
-For more complete details on how the heuristics work and what workloads may be considered atypical, see the documentation of [`Query::par_iter`].

 ```rust
 // 0.10